avigovskij/molecule-android-sdk/README.md

 ### Requirements

 * Python environment with package [molecule](https://docs.ansible.com/projects/molecule/);
-* Android SDK installed on "hypervisor" machine (no Android Studio needed, you can use [sdkmanager](https://developer.android.com/tools/sdkmanager?hl=ru);
+* Android SDK installed on "hypervisor" machine (no Android Studio needed, you can use [sdkmanager](https://developer.android.com/tools/sdkmanager?hl=ru));

+### Notes about developing and release project
+Current project doesn't have team of developers.
+That's why there's no need to split developing process between branches and develop release cycle.

+`develop` – branch with code that worked on developer's machine, `releease` – branch with code that worsk on production-ready dedicated server.

+In future it's obligatory to implement release process that will allow code to go through QA.